LBTArchive/website/about.md

 title: About
 ---

-This site is an archive dedicated to preserving The Land Before Time history and creations.
+This site is an archive dedicated to preserving officially licenced The Land Before Time items and collectibles.